-First interesting results have been generated with the identification of wild lettuce accessions that show resistance to powdery mildew (Bremia lactuceae).
+First interesting results have been generated with the identification of wild lettuce accessions that show resistance to downy mildew (Bremia lactuceae).
 For more info see the related news.

 The EVA Lettuce network is building on successful initiatives and collaborations between public and private partners in the Netherlands as well as on the active work by the ECPGR Leafy Vegetables Working Group.